 How To Use Clarified Butter In Cooking

-butter clear
+cleared butter

 Clarified butter, also known as “ghee” in Indian cuisine, is butter that has been simmered and strained to remove its water content and milk solids, leaving behind pure butterfat.